sylhare/charpy/README.rst

 |PyPI version| |Build Status| |codecov| |Codacy Badge| |Maintainability|
 |Test Coverage|

-This is a web app designed to crunch data into charts.
+This is a web app designed to crunch data into charts ... like excel ^^'

 Demo
 ----